ckelsoe/obsidian-shell-path-copy/README.md

 1. Open the Command Palette (Ctrl/Cmd+P).
 2. Type "Shell Path Copy" or "Copy Path" to filter commands.
-3. Available commands depend on your Menu Display setting:
+3. Available commands depend on your settings:
    * "Shell Path Copy: Copy as Linux/Mac path" (shown when set to "both" or "Linux/Mac only")
    * "Shell Path Copy: Copy as Windows path" (shown when set to "both" or "Windows only")
    * "Shell Path Copy: Copy as absolute path" (Desktop only)
    * "Shell Path Copy: Copy as file:// URL" (Desktop only)
+   * "Shell Path Copy: Copy as markdown link" (when enabled in settings)
 4. The path of the currently active file (or focused file in the explorer) will be copied.

 # Example: The Remote Workflow